 Distribution

-Feral cats have a negative impact on native wildlife and livestock through predation, competition, and disease transmission.
+Feral cats have a negative impact on native wildlife, livestock and human health through predation, competition, and disease transmission.
 Cats have been shown to prey on at least 400 species of native and introduced vertebrates in Australia, including 157 reptiles, 123 birds, 58 marsupials, 27 rodents and 21 frogs.
-Camera studies in Tasmania have shown cats are capable of catching and killing wildlife weighing up to four kilograms.
+Studies in Tasmania have shown feral cats can catch and kill wildlife weighing up to four kilograms, under surplus predation by killing multiple seabirds in a single night and reducing bandicoot numbers in urban and peri-urban landscapes.

-Feral cats pose a health risk to humans, livestock and native animals as carriers of diseases such as toxoplasmosis and sarcosporidiosis.
-Cat-related toxoplasmosis can cause debilitation, miscarriage and congenital birth defects in humans and other animals.
+The disease risk posed by feral cats is not well understood with more common diseases such as toxoplasmosis and sarcosporidiosis known to have a significant impact on the agriculture.
+Toxoplasmosis is known to cause debilitation, miscarriage and congenital birth defects in humans and other animals, however its potential negative impact on human mental health is also of increasing concern.
 Feral cats also represent a high-risk reservoir for exotic diseases such as rabies if an outbreak were to occur in Australia.

 Reproduction